 How much can you realistically save?

 The bigger win is the ongoing savings from not letting new subscriptions pile up unexamined.
 A business that reviews its software spend quarterly will consistently spend less than one that only looks when costs become painful.
-Having a clear software budget gives you a benchmark to measure against each time you consider adding a new tool.
+Having a clear SaaS budget for small and medium business gives you a benchmark to measure against each time you consider adding a new tool.

 Start with week 1 today.
 The list takes an hour, and it tells you everything you need to know to act on weeks 2, 3, and 4.

-CostLoop is built to help small businesses track subscriptions, get renewal reminders, and stay in control of recurring software costs.
+CostLoop is built to help small and medium businesses track subscriptions, get renewal reminders, and stay in control of recurring software costs.
 Start for free - no credit card required.